The state joined the union on June 1, 1792 – State N0 15/24

 • May 20, 1825 – Cincinnati, OH.
 Midnight.
 The Marquis de La Fayette boards steamer, for upriver trip to West Virginia.

 • May 21 –Lafayette is Back in Maysville/Kentucky.

-On his way to Gallipolis, OH and Weeling, WV the Marquis de La Fayette visits the town for several hours in the afternoon.
+On his way to Gallipolis, OH and Wheeling, WV the Marquis de La Fayette visit the town for several hours in the afternoon.

 • May 22 The Marquis de La Fayette passes out of Kentucky territorial waters.
 Heading to Gallipolis/Ohio and visits the historic Our House Tavern